QoifoQ/linyiqi.github.io/_pages/hire.md

 - 💰 Benefits

-  - One-year contact, can be extended to 2-3 years
+  - One-year contract, can be extended to 2-3 years
   - monthly salary around ~ HKD$30,000

 ## 📘 Postdoctoral fellow